eadf/intersect2d.rs/README.md

 The library crate also contains a [line intersection function](https://stackoverflow.com/a/565282).

 This crate is educational, not ready for any production purpose.
-It has been adopted as a [cgmath](https://crates.io/crates/cgmath) library [here](https://crates.io/crates/linestring).
+It has been adopted as a [glam](https://crates.io/crates/glam) and [cgmath](https://crates.io/crates/cgmath) library [here: Linestring](https://crates.io/crates/linestring).

 ![Rusty voronoi](img.png)